-Despite the global pandemic in our immediate path, Earth Day showed us that people still want to affect change on our planet for the better… maybe even more so, since many of us have been forced to slow down and take in the seemingly louder sounds and more vibrant sights of nature.
+Despite the global pandemic in our immediate path, this year’s World Environment Day theme, ‘Time for Nature’ and Earth Day activations showed us that people still want to affect change on our planet for the better… maybe even more so, since many of us have been forced to slow down and take in the seemingly louder sounds and more vibrant sights of nature.

 Who knows the shape of things to come but, given what we’ve witnessed over recent weeks, there are definite learnings to support a more sustainable future for people, our planet and the brands around us.

 Sustainability has long suffered from being seen as someone else’s problem – at home, in the workplace, and in our communities.
 And carbon?
 A grey and abstract notion, too heavy for people to get their heads around.

 The ripple effect model we’re now all familiar with, as a result of being asked to socially distance, shows how various actions and behaviours impact on me, my world and the world.
 Visual metaphors and tools that help contextualise and incentivise individuals to take up and maintain even small actions or behaviours can be hugely helpful in shifting to more sustainable habits.

 It’s clear that social distancing works because it is enforced and we’re all doing it.
 Brands can’t force people to behave in certain ways, but they can inspire in engaging and meaningful ways, encouraging individuals to embed more sustainable actions or behaviours.
 Brands also take on social currency, triggering others to question their usual habits and test new ones that bring greater reward.

 At the same time, data might provide the evidence that behavioural change is needed, but how the data is visualised is what will determine if it lands with citizens and jumpstarts them into action.